jacjames24/cordova-plugin-inappbrowser-wkwebview/README.md

 ```
 - first argument: hex color
 - second argument: 'light' or 'dark' (for icon colors against the status bar backdrop);

-- For android, added handling for pdf files (since PDF files are not readily supported in webview)